What is GEO? The Complete Guide to Generative Engine Optimization

 How to measure GEO

-GEO measurement centers on a single composite metric — the GEO Score — which tracks citation frequency, prominence, and consistency across AI search platforms on a 0-100 scale.
+GEO measurement centers on a composite metric — the GEO Score — that tracks citation presence, prominence, quality, and platform coverage across AI search engines on a 0-100 scale.

 The GEO Score